paulotto/canfnet/README.md

 signals from their raw camera stream, which captures the deformation of an elastic surface upon contact.
 To utilize visuotactile sensors more effectively, powerful approaches are required, capable of extracting meaningful contact-related representations.
-This work proposes a neural network architecture called CANFnet (Contact Area and Normal Force) that provides a high-resolution pixelwise estimation of the contact area and normal force given the raw sensor images.
+This work proposes a neural network architecture called CANFnet (Contact Area and Normal Force) that provides a high-resolution pixel-wise estimation of the contact area and normal force given the raw sensor images.
 The CANFnet is trained on a labeled experimental dataset collected using a conventional force/torque sensor, thereby circumventing material identification and complex modeling for label generation.
 We test CANFnet using commercially available DIGIT and GelSight Mini sensors and showcase its performance on real-time force control and marble rolling tasks.
 We are also able to report generalization of the CANFnets across different sensors of the same type.
-Thus, the trained CANFnet provides a plug-and-play solution for pixelwise contact area and normal force estimation for visuotactile sensors.
+Thus, the trained CANFnet provides a plug-and-play solution for pixel-wise contact area and normal force estimation for visuotactile sensors.
 Additional information and videos can be seen at https://sites.google.com/view/canfnet.